chakibel/QuizzProject/README.md

 To work on this project:
  1. Team leader adds his colleagues as contributors
- 2. Add jsubercaze with read/write authorizations
- 4. Code / test / validate / close issues
+ 2. Code / test / validate / close issues
  5. Document
  6. ???
  7. Profit